 University of Delaware, Mechanical Hall Gallery

-Built in 1898, Mechanical Hall is on the National Register of Historic Places.
-Its purposed changed throughout the twentieth century, serving as an engineering building, an athletic training center, a residence for GI's returning to school after World War II, and a ROTC building.
+Built in 1898, Mechanical Hall—located just steps away from Old College Hall on UD’s Newark campus—is on the National Register of Historic Places.
+Through the 20th century, Mechanical Hall served as an engineering building, an athletic training center, a residence for soldiers returning after World War II and the campus center for ROTC.